Fire-Man26/Fire-Man26/README.md

 - 👋 Hi, I’m @Fire-Man
-- 👀 I’m interested in Video Games and History
+- 👀 I’m interested in
 - 🌱 I’m currently learning Java
-- 💞️ I’m looking to collaborate on assignments
+- 💞️ I’m looking to
 - 📫 How to reach me ...

 <!---